10 Mistakes First Time Pregnant Moms Make - Baby Chick

 6. “Telling the World (Social Media) that I was Pregnant Too Soon.”

-I waited because I saw a friend tell her pregnancy news to the world, then her testing came back at 14 weeks, and her baby had Edwards syndrome and didn’t live past 20 weeks.
-It was such devastating news.
+I waited because I saw a friend tell her pregnancy news to the world, then her testing came back at 14 weeks, and her baby had Edwards syndrome and didn’t live past 20 weeks.2 It was such devastating news.
 She may have still announced it and not have changed a thing, but for me, I would not have wanted to explain to a million ‘acquaintances’ what happened.
 So I recommend waiting to announce.
 But do what you feel is best for you.” – KW

 7. “Got WAY Too Many Newborn-Sized Diapers.”

 “Why did I think I needed a whole box of newborn-sized diapers?
 No one told me that my baby might not fit into that size!
-And sure enough, my son was huge when he was born and skipped the newborn size into a size 1 diaper.
-I had all of these newborn diapers opened and ready to go in his nursery that I couldn’t do anything with.
-Except make friends diaper cakes.
+And sure enough, my son was huge when he was born and skipped the newborn size into a size one diaper.
+I had all these newborn diapers opened and ready to go in his nursery that I couldn’t do anything with.
+Except make my friends diaper cakes.
 Stupid.” – GF

 8. “Getting ALL the Baby Clothes.”